aporeticaxis/cs2-ascii-chat-art/README.md

 ## What it does (at a glance)

-Converts any multi‑line text block (ASCII/Braille art) art file (`<name>.txt`) into an organized subdir within cfg/ with individual **per‑line `say` configs** that you cycle with keybinds.
+Converts any multi‑line text block (ASCII/Braille) art file (`<name>.txt`) into an organized subdir within cfg/ with individual **per‑line `say` configs** that you cycle with keybinds.
 You control the pacing (it's not automatic - the script auto-cycles the bind associated with the default key, so you just need to press 7 (F7 if dead) to iterate through the whole folder/art piece).

 > **Demo album (replace with your links):**
 >